ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 If you choose to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component and no monthly license charges are incurred to your {{site.data.keyword.cloud_notm}} infrastructure account for this component.

-**Note:** The BYOL feature is not available to Business Partner users.
+The BYOL feature is not available to Business Partner users.
+{:note}

 ## Where do I manage the licenses and components that are ordered through VMware vSphere on IBM Cloud?

 After an order to create a new cluster for VMware vSphere on {{site.data.keyword.cloud_notm}} is placed, the VMware licenses, ESXi servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

 After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster by using the saved configuration.
-For more information, see [Scaling existing vSphere clusters](../vsphere/vs_scalingexistingclusters.html).
+For more information, see [Scaling existing vSphere clusters](/docs/services/vmwaresolutions/vsphere/vs_scalingexistingclusters.html).

 ## What license editions and CPUs are required for BYOL?